1dancook/romans-study/docs/03-wrath-jews.md

 !!!
 Caution "Be careful about hasty application here..."
     Paul is setting up different arguments here and some of the statements made in chapter 2 are points along a line that lead to final points written later.
 Be careful not to hastily make some conclusions from this text.
 For example you can find that it says, `the doers of the law ... will be justified`.
-Paul is using these kind of points to draw the audience into his better conclusions.
+The statement itself is true but has a broader context.
+Paul is using points like this to draw the audience into other conclusions.
 In Chapter 3 it becomes obvious that even though the above statement is true, the reality is that no one is good and no one is justified by doing the law.

 ## 2:1-11 God shows no Partiality

 ### Observations and Notes
 - Paul speaks here to those who think they are generally 'moral' people.
 The assumption is that they are proud of themselves for not being like those described in Romans 1.
 - 2:1 - `practice the same things` - the 'moral' person is the same as the 'immoral' person in Romans 1.
-The condemnation here is about practicing the same things, not about judging.
+The condemnation given here is about practicing the same things, not about judging.
 The conduct might not be exactly the same, but sin is sin.
 - 2:5 - "day of wrath" = "day of the Lord" in the Old Testament.
 This is a day when God sits as judge in his court and judges the world by his justice.
 - God's impartiality was one of the most commonly stressed doctrines of Judaism

 ### Questions and Application
 1. What kind of judgement is this in 2:6-11?
 Is it about eternal judgement?
-    - It would appear so based on
+    - Consider that it says `eternal life` in verse 7 and it is evidential.

 2. What kind of person does this passage describe?
     - a moral person that sins (2:1)
     - a person that thinks they are superior to obviously immoral people (2:1)
     - a person who thinks they deserve God's kindness because of their behavior
-    - a person who cannot escape God's judgement just because of morality (2:4)
+    - a person who cannot escape God's judgement just because of being moral (2:4)

 3. How does God's kindness lead to repentance?
 (2:4)

-3. What is the point of this passage?
+4. What is the point of this passage?
     - the 'moral' person is just as guilty as an 'immoral' person and just as deserving of God's wrath

-4. Is there anyone that is good (2:7) and not bad (2:8)?
+5. Is there anyone that is good (2:7) and not bad (2:8)?
     - See Romans 3:23 "all have sinned and fall short of the glory of God"
     - The point in 2:6-11 is that God is not partial.
 God will render to all according to their work.
 The immoral man, the moral man, and even the Jew.
 In other words, just because you are good does not mean you can escape God's judgement.